If you are an adoptee and would like to start a search for your birth family, how do you begin?

 Again, when choosing to search for a biological child that was placed for adoption, you will want to establish a support system to help.
 There will likely be a lot of stress and anxiety related to the search, and you will want to have support in dealing with all of the emotions you may feel.
 Finding a good therapist, support group, or network of friends is very important in these times.

 A friend who was adopted through the foster care system with her siblings decided she wanted to search for her biological family.
 She didn’t have a lot of information.
 She thought she knew the state she was born in and was hoping that her birth family still resided there.
-She had found a letter written by her birth mother when she was searching for paperwork relating to her adoption, and was able to get her biological mother’s name.
+She had found a letter written by her birth mother when she was searching for paperwork relating to her adoption and was able to get her biological mother’s name.
 Her adoptive mother was not forthcoming with information.
-She searched on her own to find any information that she could, and found the letter while going through old boxes.
+She searched on her own to find any information that she could and found the letter while going through old boxes.

 She was excited to find the letter and to have her biological mother’s full name.
 Although, she was concerned that the name may have changed if she had married since that time.
 She worried that since so many years had passed, her biological mother may have moved on with her life and may not still have the same last name.
 She was nervous to search and find her, wondering if she would be interfering with her life and if she would be rejected.
-She feared that her birth mother would not want to start any relationship, or have any contact.
+She feared that her birth mother would not want to start any relationship or have any contact.

 Thankfully, my friend reached out to me for a bit of support.
 As she read me the letter she had found, and shared her worries and insecurities about searching over the phone, I began using my laptop to search for her birth mother.
 She had no idea I was doing this as we talked.

 We discussed all the possible outcomes.
 We talked about rejection.
-We talked about reunion.
+We talked about the reunion.
 We talked about how each might make her feel.
 We discussed her feelings about her adoption, and how her life had turned out.
 We discussed her struggles and successes.
-We really discussed all we could think of to discuss and worked through all the possible scenarios we could think of.
+We really discussed all we could think of to discuss and work through all the possible scenarios we could think of.
 As we talked, she continued searching through the box, while I continued searching social media sites.

 While we were on the phone together, pouring over the words of the letter, and discussing all of the possibilities, I found a woman on Facebook that matched the name of her birth mother.
 Not only did the name match, but she was still in the state that my friend had been adopted in (but had since moved from).
 I was stunned at how easily I had found her.
 It took me less than two minutes to find her profile.